FredHutch/easybuild-life-sciences/docs/software.md

  - ```ml purge``` Unload all modules
  - ```ml avail Python``` Show all available Python modules

+### Using Modules in Scripts
-To you modules from a script the modules environment needs to be setup.
-Place the following in your bash or sbatch scripts.
+Place the following in your bash or sbatch scripts to load modules within your scripts.

 ```
 source /app/Lmod/lmod/lmod/init/bash